Habitancum

 Habitancum was an ancient Roman fort (castrum) located at Risingham, Northumberland, England.
-The fort was one of the defensive structures built along Dere Street, a Roman road running from York to Corbridge and onwards to Melrose in what is now Scotland.
+The fort was one of series of built along the extension of Dere Street, a Roman road running from York to Corbridge and onwards to Melrose, in Scotland.

-The fort's name is from Habitanci on an altar set up by Marcus Gavius Secundinus, a consular beneficiary on duty there.
+The fort's name is derived from the word Habitanci inscribed on an altar set up by Marcus Gavius Secundinus, a consular beneficiary on duty there.
 It is not mentioned in other sources such as the Notitia Dignitatum.
-Evidensca in the Ravenna Cosmography is highly unlikely to be a corrupted version of this name.